gmacgregor/pi-setup/README.md

 ### Themes (`themes/`)

-- `github-dark-default.json` — a customized dark theme based on GitHub's palette.
+- `github-dark-default.json`: a customized dark theme based on GitHub's palette.

 ### AGENTS.md

-`AGENTS.md` at the repo root is a copy of my global pi guidelines (question-asking style, TypeScript conventions, etc).
-It is **not** loaded automatically by installing this package — see [Optional extras](#optional-extras) below if you want to use it.
+`AGENTS.md` at the repo root is a copy of my global pi guidelines.
+It is **not** loaded automatically by installing this package.
+See [Optional extras](#optional-extras) below if you want to use it.

 ## Companion packages (not bundled)

 My full setup also uses a handful of third-party pi packages.
-These are **not** bundled into pi-setup — install them yourself if you want them:
+These are **not** bundled into pi-setup.
+Install them yourself if you want them:

 ```bash
 pi install npm:pi-skill-toggle          # Enable/disable skills from loading at startup